Larimer County, Colorado

 Larimer County is a county located in the U.S. state of Colorado.
 As of the 2020 census, the population was 359,066.
 The county seat and most populous city is Fort Collins.
 The county was named for William Larimer, Jr., the founder of Denver.
-Larimer County comprises the Fort Collins–Loveland metropolitan area.
+Larimer County comprises the Fort Collins–Loveland metropolitan area, a United States Office of Management and Budget (OMB) defined Metropolitan Statistical Area (MSA).
+The Fort Collins–Loveland MSA is the 150th most populous MSA in the United States.
 The county is located at the northern end of the Front Range, at the edge of the Colorado Eastern Plains along the border with Wyoming.

 History

 Larimer County was created in 1861, and was named after General William Larimer.

 Unlike that of much of Colorado, which was founded on the mining of gold and silver, the settlement of Larimer County was based almost entirely on agriculture, an industry that few thought possible in the region during the initial days of the Colorado Gold Rush.
 The mining boom almost entirely passed the county by.
 It would take the introduction of irrigation to the region in the 1860s to bring the first widespread settlement to the area.